BlinkID/blinkid-in-browser/examples/getting-started/README.md

 Paste this code into the `LICENSE` variable in the `main.js` file, and we'll be all set.

-BTW, if you're curious, they indeed support a lot of platforms:
+BTW, if you're curious, BlinkID is available for lots of platforms:

 ![](https://i.imgur.com/vXhYuMG.png)